Grabacr07/SylphyHorn/README.md

 # SylphyHornEx

-> This is a fork of [SylphyHorn](https://github.com/Grabacr07/SylphyHorn) which adds desktop reordering functionality
+> This is a fork of [SylphyHorn](https://github.com/Grabacr07/SylphyHorn) which adds desktop reordering functionality, ability to rename desktops and switch/move to specific desktops with number keys (Customizable).

 SylphyHorn is Virtual Desktop Tools for Windows 10.
 Provides global hotkeys, switching notification, change background and several functions to virtual desktop.